-Studies initiated before January 21, 2019, are grandfathered, and continue to be subject to the pre-2018 Common Rule.
-Studies initiated (approved) on or after January 21, 2019, are subject to the revised "common rule", also called the Final Rule.
+Studies initiated before January 21, 2019 will be grandfathered and continue to be subject to the pre-2018 Common Rule.
+Studies initiated (approved) on or after January 21, 2019 are subject to the revised "common rule", also called the Final Rule.
 Investigators may choose to transition grandfathered studies to comply with the Final Rule.
-A concise summary will be required to be included in the informed consent for federally funded studies subject to the Final Rule.
+A concise summary will be required of studies subject to the Final Rule.